JS1936/PubgAPI-Java/README.md

 10. Close and reopen the project.

 ### Acquire Data ###
-Prerequisite: Complete the "Prepare API Key" section.
+Prerequisite: Complete the "Prepare API Key" section. <br>
 To acquire new match data, run Main_API.java as follows:

 1. Open Main_API.java.